-There are no geographical limitations to the maritime jurisdiction on shore other than the limitations of the Occupational Safety and Health Act itself.
 Employees of employers performing shipyard activities on the shore, pier, terminal, yard, shipyard, machine shop, riverbank, etc., as well as on the vessels afloat or in drydocks or graving docks are covered by the Shipyard standards.

 The OSH Act of 1970 encourages states to develop and operate their own job safety and health plans.
-States administering occupational safety and health programs through plans approved under Section 18(b) of the Act must adopt standards and enforce requirements that are "at least as effective" as Federal OSHA requirements.
-There are currently 26 State Plan states: 22 cover the private and public sectors (state and local governments) and 4 cover the public sector only.
-For more information on state plans, see http://www.osha.gov/ dcsp/osp/index.html.
+States administering occupational safety and health programs through plans approved under Section 18(b) of the OSH Act must adopt standards and enforce requirements that are "at least as effective" as Federal OSHA requirements.
+There are currently 28 OSHA-approved state plans: 22 cover both private and public sector employees (state and local government).
+Five additional states (Connecticut, Illinois, Maine, New Jersey, New York) and the Virgin Islands have plans that cover public sector workers only.
+For more information on state plans, see www.osha.gov/dcsp/osp.